Deep ReLU Networks Have Surprisingly Simple Polytopes: Deep ReLU Networks Have Simple Polytopes

+In the last section, it can be seen that we need to tune neurons' weights to fulfill harsh conditions like very large weights and linear constraints such that a ReLU network can divide the space into complicated polytopes.
+However, a normally-trained ReLU network should not behave that way.

-Here, by analyzing the number of simplices a polytope contains, we observe that linear regions formed by ReLU networks are surprisingly simple under both initialization and gradient descent.
-Although theoretically quite diverse linear regions can be derived, simple linear regions dominate, which is a high-capacity-low-reality phenomenon and a new implicit bias, which may explain why a deep learning model tends not to overfit.
-Combining the finding in \citep{hanin2019deep}, we can upgrade the conclusion to that deep ReLU networks have surprisingly \textit{few} and \textit{simple} linear regions.
-We validate our findings comprehensively and consistently at different initialization methods, network depths, sizes of the outer bounding box, biases, the bottleneck, network architecture, and input dimensions (Appendices \ref{sec:bb}, \ref{sec:ns}, \ref{sec:b}, and \ref{sec:d}).
+Along this line, by analyzing \#faces a polytope contains, we empirically observe that linear regions formed by ReLU networks are much simpler than the worst case under both initialization and gradient descent, which is a high-capacity-low-reality phenomenon and a new implicit bias, suggesting what simple solutions a deep network learns.
+We validate our findings comprehensively and consistently at different initialization methods, network depths, sizes of the outer bounding box, and biases.
 Furthermore, we showcase that during the training, although the number of linear regions increases, linear regions keep their simplicity.
-To ensure the preciseness of the discovery, our experiments are primarily on low-dimensional inputs.
+Lastly, our experiments are not only on low-dimensional inputs but also extended to high-dimensional inputs by Monte Carlo simulation.